teambit/docs/docs/add-and-isolate-components.md

 This error mainly occur on two distinct isolation issues.
 It may be that some of the project's package dependencies are not installed, or that you are using Custom Module Definition, or `NODE_PATH` environment variable in your project and Bit is unaware of that.

-#### Installing missing packages dependencies

-As described in [this section](/docs/isolating-and-tracking-components.html#tracking-a-component-with-package-dependencies), Bit has different strategies to determine a package dependency version.
+As described [above](#package-dependencies), Bit has different strategies to determine a package dependency version.
 If all of them fail, Bit will prompt you to install the missing package dependencies.
 Use your package manager of choice to resolve the issue.

 ```sh
 npm install
 ```

-#### Configuring Custom Module Resolution

-Bit issues a `missing package dependency` error for tracked components, in a project, that have file dependencies to absolute paths, using Custom Module Definition feature.
-See here how to configure Bit with your project's [Custom Module Resolution](/docs/add-and-isolate-components#custom-module-resolution).
+Alternatively, Bit issues a `missing package dependency` error for tracked components, in a project, that have file dependencies to absolute paths, using Custom Module Definition feature.
+See here how to configure Bit with your project's [custom paths resolution](#custom-paths).

 ### Components with Relative Import Statements